 What is an Unsolicited Proposal?

-When a business or not-for-profit organisation approaches the government with a proposal that hasn't formally been requested, it’s known as an unsolicited proposal.
+When a business or a not-for-profit organisation approaches the government with a proposal that hasn't formally been requested and does not fit into existing procurement processes, it’s known as an unsolicited proposal.

 The Government of South Australia welcomes unsolicited proposals from the community.
 We know we don’t have all the ideas and we want to work with the private sector to identify new and innovative ways to drive our state’s development.

 Unsolicited proposals can cover a wide range of areas, including:

 - the delivery of services to or on behalf of government

 - requests for government support (financial, regulatory or other) to undertake an activity

 To ensure the government’s assessment process is transparent and protects the intellectual property rights of applicants, a set of Guidelines for the Assessment of Unsolicited Proposals has been developed.
 To submit an unsolicited proposal, please refer to the guidelines first then complete the online form which can be found here .

 - Nicolle Rantanen, Chair of the Committee and Chief Operating Officer, Department of Treasury and Finance

 - David Reynolds, Chief Executive, Department of Treasury and Finance